omar-cardenas/EmployeeRewards/README.md

 # EmployeeRewards
 An app that allows employees to see all their customer registrations and pick rewards for doing so.

-This app was made by using a Java Servlet, JSP's, and MYSQL.
-It's purpose is to store, update, and retrieve data involving all registrations made for a hotel reward program.
+This was made using a Java Servlet, JSP's, and MYSQL.
+It's purpose is to store, update, and retrieve data for a hotel reward program.

 The pictures below show the various screens of the app and their functionality.